shaharoded/Mediator/core/knowledge-base/TAK_README.md

 **Use Case:** Detect relationships between 2+ concepts across time

 **Only Patterns can:**
-- Define temporal relationships (before/overlap with max-distance)
+- Define temporal relationships (overlap/before with min-distance/max-distance)
 - Combine concepts from different time points
 - Score compliance with clinical guidelines using fuzzy time/value windows